Photo of the church

 Confirmation

-We have many Eucharistic Ministers in our Parish helping with the Ministry of taking Communion to the sick and also taking Eucharistic Services in the Church and assisting with the distribution at the Masses.
-If you know of anybody who is sick and cannot make Mass through illness, or is housebound, please contact Father Tony or Margaret Wheeler.
+We have many Extraordinary Ministers of Holy Communion in our Parish helping with taking Communion to the sick and also taking Eucharistic Services in the Church and assisting with the distribution at the Masses.
+If you know of anybody who is sick and cannot make Mass through illness, or is housebound, please contact Mgr.
+Chris Brooks or Cathy O'Connor via the Church Office.

 First Holy Communion

 We have a First Holy Communion programme for the children of the Parish each year.
-This group meets between January and May on a Saturday morning to support the children being prepared for First Confession and First Holy Communion, together with their parents.
-Contact Hywel Edwards and Pam Edwards.
+This group meets on a Saturday morning to support the children being prepared for First Confession and First Holy Communion, together with their parents.
+Contact Church Office for details on next course.

 Flower Group